cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Amazon Redshift
 ===============

 Amazon Redshift is a product of amazon mainly designed as datawarehouse service center that fully manages data warehousing and makes it a very simple and cost-effective application that could be used to analyze all the data using standard SQL interface and existing Business Intelligence tools.
-Their website gives more details saying "It allows you to run complex analytic queries against petabytes of structured data, using sophisticated query optimization, columnar storage on high-performance local disks, and massively parallel query execution" [@hid-sp18-410-Amazon-Redshift].
+Their website gives more details saying

+> ``It allows you to run complex analytic queries against petabytes of
+> structured data, using sophisticated query optimization, columnar
+> storage on high-performance local disks, and massively parallel
+> query execution'' [@hid-sp18-410-Amazon-Redshift].

 It is an Internet hosting service and data warehouse product that was announced in 2012 and it became a part of the bigger cloud services project namely Amazon Web Services.
-Few stats about the technology and its adoption - "It is built on top of technology from the massive parallel processing (MPP) data-warehouse company ParAccel (later acquired by Actian),to handle large scale data sets and database migrations.Redshift differs from Amazon's other hosted database offering, Amazon RDS, in its ability to handle analytics workloads on big data data sets stored by a column-oriented DBMS principle" [@hid-sp18-410-AmazonWiki].
+Few stats about the technology and its adoption -

+> ``It is built on top of technology from the massive parallel
+> processing (MPP) data-warehouse company ParAccel (later acquired by
+> Actian), to handle large scale data sets and database
+> migrations.Redshift differs from Amazon's other hosted database
+> offering, Amazon RDS, in its ability to handle analytics workloads
+> on big data data sets stored by a column-oriented DBMS principle''
+> [@hid-sp18-410-AmazonWiki].

 Amazon S3
 =========